On High-Dimensional Change-Point Detection Based on Pairwise Distances: Results from the analysis of simulated data sets

 \section{Results from the analysis of simulated data sets}

-Recall that in the location problem (Example 1), while JM had the best performance, followed by KCPA, our proposed methods performed well, and their performance was better than NNG and MST.
-However, in the scale problem (Example 2), our proposed methods outperformed their competitors.
+Recall that in the location problem (Example 1), while MJ had the best performance, followed by KCPA, our proposed methods performed well.
+However, in the scale problem (Example 2), these proposed methods outperformed their all competitors.
 We observed the same even when we carried out experiments with the same location and scale shifts, but with an auto-correlation structure among the coordinate variables.
 Even for the sparse versions of location and scale problems (Example 5 and 6), we observed the same.
-Therefore, to save space, those results are moved to the Supplementary material.
-Instead, here we analyse four other data sets, each involving 200-dimensional data sets, to compare the empirical performance of our methods with JM, KCPA, NNG and MST.
+Therefore, to save space, those results are not reported here.
+Instead, here we analyse four other data sets, each involving 200-dimensional observations, to compare the empirical performance of our methods with MJ, KCPA, NNG and MST.
 For each example, we consider three choices of $\tau$ (10, 25 and 40), with $n=50$ in all cases.
-Each experiment is repeated 500 times, and we noted the cases where the change-points were finally detected.
-Table 1 shows the frequency distribution of the difference between the true change-point and the estimated change points for different methods.
+Each experiment is repeated 500 times, and we only count the cases where the change-points are finally detected.
+Table \ref{table:2} shows the frequency distribution of the difference between the true change-point and the estimated change-point for different methods.
 Brief descriptions of the four examples are given below.

-\begin{example} $\Zvec_{1},\ldots,\Zvec_{\tau} \sim \mathrm{Unif}(\mathcal{C})$ and $\Zvec_{\tau+1},\ldots,\Zvec_{T} \sim \mathrm{Unif}(\mathcal{S})$, where $\mathcal{C}=[-1,1]^{200}$ and $\mathcal{S}=\{x\in\R^{200}:\|x\|\le r\}$ with $r$ satisfying $\Vol(\mathcal{C})=\Vol(\mathcal{S})$. \end{example} \begin{example} $\Zvec_{1},\ldots,\Zvec_{\tau} \sim \mathcal{N}(\mathbf{0}_{200},\mathbf{I}_{200})$ and $\Zvec_{\tau+1},\ldots,\Zvec_{T} \sim \mathrm{MGSN}(d=200,p=0.2,\mathbf{0}_{200}, \mathbf{I}_{200})$, where $\mathrm{MGSN}$ refers to the Multivariate Geometric Skewed Normal Distribution proposed by \cite{Kundu2017}. \end{example} \begin{example} $\Zvec_{1},\ldots,\Zvec_{\tau} \sim \mathcal{N}(\mathbf{0}_{200},\Sigma_{1})$ and $\Zvec_{\tau+1},\ldots,\Zvec_{T} \sim \mathcal{N}(\mathbf{0}_{200},\Sigma_{2})$, where $\Sigma_{1}$ and $\Sigma_{2}$ are diagonal matrices.
+\begin{example} $\Zvec_{1},\ldots,\Zvec_{\tau} \sim \mathrm{Unif}(\mathcal{C})$ and $\Zvec_{\tau+1},\ldots,\Zvec_{n} \sim \mathrm{Unif}(\mathcal{S})$, where $\mathcal{C}=[-1,1]^{200}$ and $\mathcal{S}=\{x\in\R^{200}:\|x\|\le r\}$ with $r$ satisfying $\Vol(\mathcal{C})=\Vol(\mathcal{S})$. \end{example} \begin{example} $\Zvec_{1},\ldots,\Zvec_{\tau} \sim \mathcal{N}(\mathbf{0}_{200},\mathbf{I}_{200})$ and $\Zvec_{\tau+1},\ldots,\Zvec_{n} \sim \mathrm{MGSN}(d=200,p=0.2,\mathbf{0}_{200}, \mathbf{I}_{200})$, where $\mathrm{MGSN}$ refers to the Multivariate Geometric Skewed Normal Distribution proposed by \cite{Kundu2017}. \end{example} \begin{example} $\Zvec_{1},\ldots,\Zvec_{\tau} \sim \mathcal{N}(\mathbf{0}_{200},\Sigma_{1})$ and $\Zvec_{\tau+1},\ldots,\Zvec_{n} \sim \mathcal{N}(\mathbf{0}_{200},\Sigma_{2})$, where $\Sigma_{1}$ and $\Sigma_{2}$ are diagonal matrices.
 The first $d/2$ entries of $\Sigma_{1}$ (respectively, $\Sigma_{2}$) are $1$ (respectively, 3) and the rest are 3 (respectively, 1). \end{example}